rsdoiel/antenna/archives/2024/socal_north_2024.50.md

 ---

-## Franklin Fire in Malibu forces thousands to evacuate, 7 structures destroyed
+## Franklin Fire in Malibu grows to more than 4,000 acres, 15 structures damaged or destroyed

-date: 2024-12-10, updated: 2024-12-11, from: The LAist
+date: 2024-12-10, updated: 2024-12-12, from: The LAist

-The Franklin Fire in Malibu Canyon spread to nearly 4,000 acres by Wednesday morning.
-At one point, Pepperdine students were required to shelter in place.
+The Franklin Fire in Malibu Canyon grew by nearly 40% overnight Wednesday, but the red flag conditions have passed.

 <br>